iTowns/itowns/README.md

 > Replace `<branch>` with the desired branch name (e.g. `master`, `dev`).

-### Accessing the examples

-Once the server is running, the examples are available at http://localhost:8080/

-## How to use it in your project?
+## Using it in your project

-You can use it through npm (the preferred way) or download a bundle from our github release page.
+You can use it with npm (the preferred way) or download a bundle from our github release page.

 ### With npm